jackbrumley/whisper-dictation/README.md

   The keyboard combination used to start recording (default: `ctrl+shift+alt`).

 - **TYPING_SPEED_INTERVAL**
   The delay (in seconds) between each character when outputting transcribed text in "typed" mode.
-Adjust as needed for performance (default: `0.025`).
+Adjust as needed for performance.

 - **OUTPUT_MODE**
   Determines how the text is output: